polca/premise/README.md

 and a set of tools to create custom scenarios.

 The tool was designed to be user-friendly and to allow for reproducible results.
-While it is built on the [brightway framework](https://docs.brightway.dev/en/latest/), its outputs can naturally be used in [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser), but also in other LCA software, such as [SimaPro](https://simapro.com/), [OpenLCA](https://www.openlca.org/), or directly in Python.
+While it is built on the [brightway2 framework](https://docs.brightway.dev/en/latest/), its outputs can naturally be used in [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser), but also in other LCA software, such as [SimaPro](https://simapro.com/), [OpenLCA](https://www.openlca.org/), or directly in Python.